nekotopia.io

 Mar 2026

-Five WireGuard hub CHRs across three continents, a FreeBSD web server, a Docker host running wiki/forum/monitoring, a NAT instance, load balancers, WAF, Transit Gateway peering, and RIPE NCC annual membership fees for two IPv4 /24 blocks.
-This is real multi-region infrastructure, not a single VPS with WireGuard on it.
+WireGuard hub routers across several regions, a FreeBSD web server, a docker host running wiki/forum/monitoring, NAT, load balancers, Transit Gateway peering, and RIPE NCC annual membership.
+It's real multi-region infrastructure, not a single VPS with WireGuard on it.

-nSolo gives you a dedicated public IP via bidirectional NAT - simple, no router needed. nColo gives you a routable prefix that you advertise via BGP from your own router - no NAT, pure L3, you control the routing. nSolo is for people who want a public IP. nColo is for people who want to run their own network.
+1:1 dedicated NAT gives one machine a dedicated public IP via bidirectional NAT — simple, no router of your own needed.
+Fully routed gives you a routable prefix you advertise via BGP from your own router — no NAT, pure L3, you control the routing.
+One is for getting a single box online; the other is for running your own network.

 Who controls Nekotopia?

-Richard (druk) is the sole maintainer and decision-maker.
-This isn't a democracy - it's a benevolent dictatorship.
-Community input is valued and shapes the roadmap, but the buck stops here.
+The maintainer is the sole decision-maker.
+Community input is valued and shapes the roadmap, but the buck stops in one place.

 Will Nekotopia ever be sold?

 No. This is a passion project.
-If circumstances change, the community would be informed and given options including data export and transition time.
+If circumstances ever changed, the community would be told and given options including data export and transition time.

 Questions?